-Widely regarded as one of gaming’s greats, Spelunky is just as engrossing as ever when played in a web browser.
+Widely regarded as one of gaming’s greats, Spelunky is just as engrossing as ever when played in a web browser, and thus on our list of best free web browser games.
 Discover the treasures buried beneath the surface as you battle menacing monsters, cross numerous pitfalls and hoard precious loot.

 This version is exactly right if you want to see what Spelunky is all about before paying for the published version, or if you simply want to fill some time spelunking

 Levels are randomized, promising a new experience with each playthrough, making it ideal for speedrunners and those who love beating their highscores alike.
 A bona fide classic, you definitely need to deep dive into Spelunky.

 Play here: Spelunky HTML5

 Settlers of Catan has established itself as a classic board game ever since its release in 1995.
 And like most classic board games, it’s made its way to the digital realm.
 The digital version of Settlers of Catan is called Catan Universe.
 This free-to-play game sticks close to the original game, letting you expand your settlements and collect resources to win.